T-Shirts!

 The Big Picture for Our Side Step into T-shirts

 The trail video project has always been a good idea.
 We’re so ready to do that.
 There’s the matter of paying for everything though.
 We’re not ready for the successful funding campaign that has to come first.
-Frankly, right now, we’re worried about paying for the basics of life.
+Frankly, now with Russ’ job loss, we’re worried about paying for the basics of life.

 There Wasn’t a T-shirt Option Before